Prince Anwar Shah Road: Route

-The continuation Kalikapur Road to the Eastern Metropolitan Bypass was opened to the public on 1 March, 2007.
-Prince Anwar Shah Road is connected to Kalikapur Road with Jibanananda Setu (Selimpur Rail Overbridge).
+The continuation Kalikapur Road to the Eastern Metropolitan Bypass was opened to the public on 1 March 2007.
+Prince Anwar Shah Road is connected to Kalikapur Road via Jibanananda Setu (Selimpur Rail Overbridge).

-The four laned road is a parallel to the Rashbehari Avenue connector.
-This has improved access to the EM Bypass for the residents of Shahidnagar, Viveknagar, Selimpur etc.
+The four-lane road is parallel to Rashbehari Avenue.
+This has improved access to the EM Bypass for the residents of Shahidnagar, Viveknagar, Selimpur, and other neighbourhoods.